PixelMelt/Adblock/README.md

 # Adblock
-Adblock for a number of domains
+Adblock for a number of websites